top of page

 Postgraduate Initial Teacher Training

-We offer teacher training programmes in Early Years (3-7), Primary (5-11), Secondary (11-16) and Secondary (11-18).
+We offer teacher training programmes in Primary (5-11) and Secondary (11-16) with enrichment opportunities in SEND, post-16 and alternative provision.

-Trainees are required to fund the training themselves however, tuition fee loans are available to cover the costs of the training, as well as maintenance loans and bursaries for eligible applicants.
+Trainees are required to fund the training themselves.
+However, tuition fee loans are available to cover the costs of the training, as well as maintenance loans and bursaries for eligible applicants.

 Postgraduate Teacher Apprenticeship